near/docs/docs/tokens/lockup.md

 *See the FAQ at the end for questions*

-## The Lockup Contract at Near
+## The Lockup Contract at NEAR

 [Lockup](https://github.com/near/core-contracts/tree/master/lockup) is a special smart contract that ensures that the full or the partial amount is not transferable until it is supposed to be.

 The lockups are implemented as a separate smart contract from your main account.
-Thus, if you have received tokens prior to [Phase 2](https://near.org/blog/near-mainnet-phase-2-unrestricted-decentralized/), you will get two things:
+Thus, if you have received tokens prior to [Phase II](https://near.org/blog/near-mainnet-phase-2-unrestricted-decentralized/), you will get two things:

 1. A regular account (also called "Owner Account" in context of lockups), let's say `user.near` or `3e52c197feb13fa457dddd102f6af299a5b63465e324784b22aaa7544a7d55fb`;
 2. A lockup contract, with name `4336aba00d32a1b91d313c81e8544ea1fdc67284.lockup.near`.